 Maryland Roads - MD 295/B-W Pkwy.

-First photo courtesy Lou Corsaro.
-The B-W Parkway (seen above at its NB beginning) is MD 295, but the highway is only signed when it's not the Federally maintained Parkway.
+First photo above courtesy Lou Corsaro.
+The B-W Parkway (seen NB at the MD 175 interchange in the 2nd photo) is MD 295, but the highway is only signed when it's not the Federally maintained Parkway.
+MD 295 is discontiguous from DC 295 thanks to retaining the definition of MD 201 staying on Kenilworth Ave. (the name of 295 across the line).

-SB at the northern entrance to the Parkway.
+NB at the southern entrance to the Parkway.

 Four SB photos from Lou Corsaro, four different notes.
 The DETOUR is along I-695 NB back to I-95 (which parallels MD 295 to the west), and uses a very creative combo plate ("TO SOUTH" in one sign?).
 The I-695 shield in the second photo is a mite squished.
 In the third photo, you see that the all-encompassing Baltimore Beltway chooses MD 295 as an inflection point.
 Finally, a rare sighting of a Key Bridge (the other other harbor crossing) shield.